-A five percent administrative fee is applied to some gifts.
+A five percent administrative fee is applied to all gifts.

 Frequently Asked Questions

 There are five choices to ensure students and faculty have the resources for robust scholarships and programs.

 Annual distributions up to five percent are allocated from endowments where the market value exceeds the original gift.
 Of that five percent, three percent supports the endowment’s specified purpose, one percent supports administrative costs and one percent is set aside as a reserve to provide program funding in years that market declines may prohibit a distribution.
 When the reserve balance reaches two years of program-projected expenditures, the one percent reserve distribution is no longer taken and the total distribution does not exceed four percent.

 A five percent administrative fee is taken on all gifts.

 The state of Washington continues to decrease higher education funding, as a result Clark College Foundation is asked to do more.
 To support the college’s initiatives, the foundation seeks funding for student scholarships, facilities and resources.
 Discretionary monies are needed for the operation of the foundation, from supplies and utilities to employee wages.
 The fee is an investment in the foundation to ensure that it has the resources to maximize its efforts in fundraising for Clark College.

 No. The entire gift supports the mission of the foundation and is considered a charitable gift for tax purposes.

 Although other nonprofits may not have explicitly defined administrative fees, the difference is one of terminology.
 All nonprofits require funding to support operations (salaries, utilities, rent, software, etc.) and further their mission.
 Typically, a portion of the contributions is used to support these operations whether or not an administrative fee is identified.